Home Equity Loan Rates for October 2024

 Content was accurate at the time of publication.

-The other two methods depend on whether you plan to borrow against your home equity or sell your home — We’ll cover both below.
+The other two ways to calculate equity come into play when you borrow against your home equity or sell your home — we’ll cover both below.

-How to calculate home equity for a cash-out refinance or second mortgage
+How to calculate home equity for a new mortgage

-Maximum LTV ratio.
-The amount you borrow compared to your home’s value is called your LTV ratio, and it measures how much of your home’s value is borrowed as a percentage.
+3. Your maximum available equity.
+The amount you borrow compared to your home’s value is called your loan-to-value (LTV) ratio, and it’s expressed as a percentage.
 The maximum LTV ratio varies depending on the type of loan you apply for.
 For example, if you apply for a conventional cash-out refinance, the max LTV ratio is 80%.

 How to calculate home equity if you plan to sell your home